 When it comes to web development, it’s a great option because you have a ton of choices like Django and Pyramid to work with.
 So you can build a cool website from scratch without feeling overwhelmed.
 You can also take advantage of micro-frameworks like Flask and Bottle.

 Advanced content management is also possible with systems like Django CMS and Plone.
-Further, Python’s standard library supports several internet protocols like HTML, XML, and JSON.
+Further, Python’s standard library and web frameworks support several internet protocols like HTML, XML, and JSON.

 2. Scientific and Numeric Computing